supermerill/FreePySCAD/README.md

 * poly_ext(r,nb,h) # r = radius, nb = nb vertex (min 3)
 * poly_int(a,nb,h) # a = apothem, nb = nb vertex (min 3)
 * polyhedron(points, faces) # for debugging use polyhedron_wip : it creates a group of points & faces instead of a 3D solid mesh
-* solid_slices(points, centers) #new way to create complicated shells, see below. centers are optional.
+* solid_slices(points, centers) #new way to create not-so complicated shells, see below. centers are optional.
 Much simpler than polyhedron.
+May not work with not-convex shapes.
+* thread(r,p,nb,r2, pattern,fn,center) # implementation of a way to create threads, with pattern (2D array of points).
+It creates a new 3D object from triangles (vertexes & faces).
+* iso_thread(d,p,h,internal,offset,fn) # usage of thread method with an iso pattern.

 #### 3D Boolean operations:
 * union()(...3D) | union().add(...3D) # can work with 2D